|Nutrition Facts (per serving)|

 The asparagus is done in just about five minutes per batch depending on how thick the spears are.
 The asparagus should be tender but slightly crisp and bright green.
 Take a look at the asparagus and toss it after a few minutes—that should give you an idea of how much longer you should cook it.

 Fresh asparagus is a harbinger of spring.
 While asparagus is available year-round, spring is the best season for crisp, fresh asparagus.
-Serve air-fried asparagus with steak, chicken, or fish, or slice it into smaller pieces and toss it with garlicky pasta or creamy risotto.
+Serve air-fried asparagus with steak, chicken, or fish, or cut it into smaller pieces and toss it with garlicky pasta or creamy risotto.
 Or add sliced cooked asparagus to a pasta or potato salad.

 1 to 1 1/2 pounds asparagus